youngker/apparmor-wiki/apparmor_kernel_development_guide.md

 Notifications are based on apparmor audit messages.
 However instead of being converted to a text format they are passed in machine native binary structure.

+AppArmor can not sleep in the majority of the LSM hooks due to locking.
+Even if the LSM hook allows the task to sleep, apparmor's internal locking (even just rcu_read_lock) prevents sleeping within code.
+To avoid having to deal with the locking issues, notifications are delayed until hook exit.

+Each hook that allows notifications gets a aa_notify struct

+  DEFINE_NOTIFY(name, ...)

+And at hook exit

+  DO_NOTIFY(name, ...)

+If a notification is determined to be needed the audit message is queued up on the aa_notify struct.
+And it is handled in DO_NOTIFY at the end of the hook.
+This allows us to avoid apparmor internal locking and also to group multiple notifications into a single message.

+## Audit messages and allocations

+The queue of audit messages requires that they be allocated via heap memory, but we also don't want the regular audit path to fail. ???

+It does however require that audit messages are NOT allocated from the stac

 profile flags
 rule flags